mariuspc/pbi-purview-glossary/README.md

 In this section I will enhance the Power BI semantic model by updating the measure descriptions with the term descripions form Azure Purview.

-First I will open the PBIX file containing the model I wish to enhance.
+First I need to open the PBIX file containing the model I wish to enhance.
 Next, I need to start Tabular Editor, which I can do from the External Tools menu of Power BI Desktop.

 ![Start Tabular Editor](images/tabular_editor_1.png)